 $1.00+ | Specialized Services | Calls that require specialized agents or the use of third-party software. |

 If you’re a healthcare provider, for example, you will need a HIPAA-compliant answering service and healthcare-trained agents that can use your practice’s software.
-Not every answering service offers this kind of quality.
+Not every answering service offers this kind of quality and has the expertise to handle medical calls.

 Also, be careful of pricing that falls below the extremes of our chart.

-If your pricing is too low compared to competitors, ask why?
+If your pricing is too low compared to competitors, ask yourself why.
 Is the provider offering a short-term promotion?
 Are there hidden fees on the bill?
-Is there be a drop in quality of service?
+Can you trust the quality of service provided?

-Customers want a fantastic experience every time they connect with you.
-If they don’t get that kind of service, they’ll leave you for your competitors.
-Sacrificing customer service for a lower answering service cost per month doesn’t always make sense.
+Customers want a flawless experience every time they connect with you.
+If they don’t get what they expect, they’ll leave you for your competitors.
+Sacrificing customer service for the cheapest plan is not always the best approach if you’re looking for effective answering services.

-To learn if this is happening to you, get the complete reports, and understand the meaning of these metrics to your company.
+To avoid this situation, access the complete reports, and understand what these metrics mean for your business.

 Below are critical answering service metrics your provider may track with a brief description of what they mean:

-Answering service providers can have different names for these items above.
-So, review charges carefully.
-Look for any rare charge and ask your provider to clarify them.
+Answering service providers can have different names for the services mentioned above.
+So, review the charges carefully.
+Look for any rare charges and ask your provider to clarify them.

 Also, question each line item you don’t understand.
-That way, you’ll know your real answering service cost per month.
+This way, you’ll know your real answering service cost per month.

-Above all, make sure you’re comfortable with all the bill’s charges and have a clear understanding of what you’re paying for.
+Make sure you’re comfortable with the bill’s charges and have a clear understanding of what you’re paying for.

 If you’re reviewing answering service providers, ask for a sample bill or a report to see what metrics it provides before hiring it.

-Follow this rule of thumb when considering answering service providers: An excellent answering service is a transparent answering service.
+Follow this rule of thumb when considering reliable answering service providers: An excellent virtual telephone answering service is transparent answering service.